HyphenateInc/Hyphenate-SDK-Web/sdk/README.md

 ###BugFix

-* does not update catact list UI after destory group
+* does not update contact list UI after destory group
 * does not call the callback function after send out the cmd message

 ## 1.1.4